vladyslav-pilhui/angular-internationalization/README.md

 ng build --configuration=fr
 ng build --configuration=de
 ```
-Note: Running these commands separately will overwrite the contents of the `.\dist\appname\browser` folder with each build.
+Note: Running these commands separately will overwrite the contents of the `.\dist\internationalization\browser` folder with each build.
 For example, running `ng build --configuration=fr` after `ng build --configuration=de` will replace the previous German build with the French build.

 ### Marking text for translation